gabrielsroka/OktaAPI.psm1/README.md

 It assumes you are familiar with the Okta API and using REST.

 It doesn't cover the entire API.
-To add a new endpoint, convert the HTTP method and URL from the documentation into a corresponding PowerShell call.
+To add a new endpoint, check the documentation for the HTTP method (e.g. `GET`/`POST`/`PUT`/`DELETE`) and URL and convert it into a corresponding PowerShell call.
 For example, the documentation for [Get User](https://developer.okta.com/docs/api/resources/users#get-user) says:
 ```
 GET /api/v1/users/${id}
 ```